Investors continue to pour money into dental startups

-Teeth straightening startup Candid has raised another $63.4 million Series B round from Greycroft, Bessemer, e.ventures and others.
+Teeth straightening startup Candid has raised another $63.4 million in a Series B round from Greycroft, Bessemer, e.ventures and others.
 The new injection of cash brings its total funding to $90 million.

 Candid, which 3D prints its FDA-approved aligners, is designed for people who need mild to moderate orthodontic work.
 The modeling kit costs $95, and then the actual aligners cost $1,900 upfront or $88 per month over two years, while braces can cost up to $7,000 and Invisalign can cost up to $8,000.